-The annual peak in GAS pharyngitis visits occurred earliest in the South and from there radiated outwards to the rest of the country (Figure 2, associated gif).
-School start dates correlated well with sinusoid trough dates (Pearson’s correlation r = 0.93)(Figure 3, Figure S10).
+The annual peak in GAS pharyngitis visits occurred earliest in the South, followed by peaks in adjacent states and through the Mountain West, with the latest peaks in coastal states (Figure 2, associated gif).
+Distance from the South was correlated with peak time (r = 0.725, Figure S7).

+School start dates were moderately correlated with minimum visit dates (Pearson’s correlation r = 0.53, 95% CI: 0.002-0.90)(Figure 3, Figure S11).
 Schools in the South tend to start earlier, and schools in the Northeast tend to start later.
-The sinusoid phase represents the timing of the peak in GAS pharyngitis visits and is offset from the trough by 6 months.
-Sinusoid trough date preceded school start date by an average of 21 days or about 3 weeks (range: 12 days to 32 days).
-Sinusoid trough date preceded school start date by more in subregions that started school earlier, and more closely aligned with school start date in subregions that started school later (Figure S10).
+Minimum visit dates represent the timing of the uptick in GAS pharyngitis visits in each region.
+In all subregions, the uptick date preceded the school start date (average number of days preceding: 37, range: 29-48 days)(Figure S11).

 DISCUSSION